 dt = tree.DecisionTreeClassifier(max_depth=2)

 We have used the DecisionTreeClassifier class because we have a classification problem.
-Since we specified max_depth=2, when we grow the decision tree using the case study data the tree will grow to a depth of at most 2.
+Since we specified max_depth=2, when we grow the decision tree using the case study data, the tree will grow to a depth of at most 2.
 Let's now train this model.

 Use this code to fit the decision tree model and grow the tree: